TITLE 77: PUBLIC HEALTH

 PART 845 LEAD POISONING PREVENTION CODE

-b) Clean Up of Interior Work Areas.
-The lead abatement contractor shall complete the following procedures in the order that they appear:
+b) The lead abatement contractor shall clean up interior work areas using the following procedures in the order that they appear:

-1) All work area isolation systems required in Section 845.265 shall remain in place until completion of the compliance investigation in accordance with Section 845.225.
+1) All work area isolation systems required in Section 845.265 shall remain in place until completion of the final clearance evaluation in accordance with Section 845.225.

 2) All waste and debris shall be removed from the work area and disposed of in accordance with Section 845.290.

-3) All surfaces and plastic containment barriers in the work area shall be HEPA vacuumed and wet washed with a detergent and water solution or a phosphate‑free lead-dissolving detergent.
+3) All surfaces and plastic containment barriers in the work area shall be HEPA vacuumed and wet washed with a detergent and water solution.

 4) After wet washing and allowing all surfaces to dry, HEPA vacuuming of all surfaces in the work area shall be repeated.

-5) All plastic barriers used for containment, excluding isolation barriers, if present, shall be removed and disposed of.
+5) All plastic barriers used for containment, excluding isolation barriers, if present, shall be removed, disposed of and replaced daily until final clean up.

-7) All lead waste, isolation barriers and material from clean up, including mop heads, sponges, filters and disposable clothing, shall be deposited in double plastic bags at least 4 mils thick or single bags 6 mils thick, and the bags shall be sealed.
+6) All lead waste, isolation barriers and material from clean up, including mop heads, sponges, filters and disposable clothing, shall be deposited and sealed airtight in double plastic bags at least 4 mils thick or single bags 6 mils thick.

-c) Clean Up of Exterior Work Area.
-The lead abatement contractor shall conduct exterior clean up according to the following:
+c) The lead abatement contractor shall clean up exterior work areas using the following procedures:

 1) All waste and debris shall be removed from the work area and disposed of in accordance with Section 845.290.

-2) All plastic barriers used for containment shall be removed and disposed of.
+2) All plastic barriers used for containment shall be removed, disposed of and replaced daily until final clean up.
 The plastic sheeting shall be removed in a manner to prevent release of any remaining debris.

-B) All exterior horizontal components in the work area shall be wet washed with a detergent and water solution or a phosphate‑free lead-dissolving detergent as appropriate.
+B) All exterior horizontal components in the work area shall be wet washed with a detergent and water solution.

-3) All lead waste, work area barriers and material from clean up, including mop heads, sponges, filters and disposable clothing, shall be deposited in double plastic bags at least 4 mils thick or single bags 6 mils thick, and the bags shall be sealed.
+3) All lead waste, work area barriers and material from clean up, including mop heads, sponges, filters and disposable clothing, shall be deposited and sealed airtight in double plastic bags at least 4 mils thick or single bags 6 mils thick, and the bags shall be sealed.